Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Introduction

 Research on LROs is progressing rapidly.
-More than ten recent studies have proposed various LROs~\cite{DBLP:conf/edbt/Katsogiannis-Meimarakis26,c3,fm4dt,comem,unidm,DBLP:conf/vldb/ZhangD0O24,llm-gdo,DBLP:conf/icde/HuangW24,batcher,DBLP:conf/acl/HeBZWCH25} and semantic processing engines~\cite{sembench} with a LRO set~\cite{binder,suql,aryn,hqdl,thalamusdb,blendsql,palimpzest,abacus,docetl,lotus,tag}.
+Recent studies have proposed a variety of LROs~\cite{DBLP:conf/edbt/Katsogiannis-Meimarakis26,c3,fm4dt,comem,unidm,DBLP:conf/vldb/ZhangD0O24,llm-gdo,DBLP:conf/icde/HuangW24,batcher,DBLP:conf/acl/HeBZWCH25}, as well as semantic query processing engines~\cite{sembench} that expose suites of LROs~\cite{binder,suql,aryn,hqdl,thalamusdb,blendsql,palimpzest,abacus,docetl,lotus,tag}.
 Yet these LROs have not been systematically reviewed, logically aligned or comprehensively evaluated, leaving a fragmented landscape.
-Specifically, we identify three key gaps: \emph{First}, operators with different names and even different operands may share the same underlying operating logic, but such logics are rarely made explicit and aligned (see \textbf{Q1}, Section~\ref{sec:pre-roadmap}), \eg, \texttt{NLJoin} in ThalamusDB~\cite{thalamusdb} and \texttt{Merge} in DocETL~\cite{docetl} share the same logic. \emph{Second}, even for the same LRO, systems may adopt different implementation variants and design choices, yet they are rarely compared under a unified standalone (single-LRO) evaluation (see \textbf{Q2}, Section~\ref{sec:pre-roadmap}), \eg, the nested-loop join in LOTUS-TAG~\cite{lotus,tag} \vs the semi-join in BlendSQL~\cite{blendsql}. \emph{Last}, beyond individual LROs, real-world applications generally rely on the integration of multiple LROs, where optimizing an operator in isolation is often insufficient.
-This leaves open whether existing multi-LRO systems adopt effective LRO designs in integrated settings, and how to design an effective LRO suite for multi-LRO systems (see \textbf{Q3}, Section~\ref{sec:pre-roadmap}). \emph{To bridge these gaps, there is a pressing need for a comprehensive benchmark on LROs from both operator and system-level perspectives.}
+We identify three gaps.
+First, operators with different names (and even different operands) may share the same underlying intent, but such intents are rarely made explicit and aligned (see Q1, Section~\ref{sec:pre-roadmap}).
+For example, \texttt{NLJoin} in ThalamusDB~\cite{thalamusdb} and \texttt{Merge} in DocETL~\cite{docetl} both aim to semantically join tables.
+Second, even for the same LRO, systems adopt different implementation variants and design choices, yet these are seldom compared in a unified, standalone (single-LRO) evaluation (see Q2, Section~\ref{sec:pre-roadmap}).
+For example, nested-loop join in LOTUS-TAG~\cite{lotus,tag} versus semi-join in BlendSQL~\cite{blendsql}.
+Third, real applications rely on pipelines that integrate multiple LROs, where optimizing one operator in isolation may not improve end-to-end performance.
+It thus remains unclear whether existing multi-LRO systems make effective integrated design choices, and how to design an effective LRO suite for such systems (see Q3, Section~\ref{sec:pre-roadmap}). \emph{To bridge these gaps, there is a pressing need for a comprehensive benchmark on LROs from both operator and system-level perspectives.}